arista-eosplus/ansible-eos-bridging/README.md

 an object that matches the requirements below and this role will ingest that object and perform the necessary configuration.

 This role specifically enables configuration of EOS switchports and vlans.
-It also exposed the vlan purge feature which is enabled by setting ``eos_purge_vlans`` to true.
-When purging is enabled, it will take the list of vlans configured in the ``vlans`` object and remove any vlans found on the system that are not included in that list.
+It also exposes purging functions to remove extraneous trunk groups in both the vlan and switchport configuration.

 Installation